Updated June 18, 2019: Over the past decade, one in four Americans put off seeing a dentist for necessary treatment because they couldn't afford it.

 First up: dental insurance plans

-Although we didn't have much choice, we were legitimately curious about Dentcare Adult because its annual cost is comparable to a dental discount plan, and likewise it has no waiting period for procedures.
-A patient under the plan pays $48 per visit regardless of the type or number of procedures suffered, and the annual out-of-pocket expense is capped at $480 (10 co-pays).
+Dentcare Adult's annual cost is comparable to a dental discount plan and has no waiting period for procedures.
+A patient under the plan pays $48 per visit regardless of the type or number of procedures suffered and the annual out-of-pocket expense is capped at $480 (10 co-pays).

 The downside to such a bargain plan is that it offers limited to no coverage for more expensive treatments.
-While the procedures for James and Mary—cleanings, cavities, and an extraction—would likely be covered, Kevin's root canal would not, and he'd have to accept a cheaper stainless steel crown or pay full price for a more natural looking porcelain version.
+While the procedures cleanings, cavities, and an extraction would likely be covered, Kevin's root canal would not, and he'd have to accept a cheaper stainless steel crown or pay full price for a more natural looking porcelain version.

-The troubling part about the plan—and why we say you should do some digging before you choose any coverage—was that we almost missed the part about how Kevin would have to pay for his molar root canal by himself.
-This exclusion is mentioned once, on page 16 of the 40-page contract, while all the rest of Dentcare Adult's literature implies the exact opposite by listing root canal therapy as a covered treatment.
+The troubling part about the plan is that this exclusion is only mentioned once, on page 16 of the 40-page contract, while all the rest of Dentcare Adult's literature implies the exact opposite by listing root canal therapy as a covered treatment.
 (We called to confirm that it is indeed not covered.)